hapax/hapax.github.io/research.md

    horizon?
 2. What happens if we add boundaries to the quantum mechanical system?

-The first question is obviously interesting; black holes are cool and super weird.
+The first question is obviously interesting because black holes are cool and super weird.
 While the second question sounds technical, it turns out to be related to the first: adding a boundary often provides simple, tractable models of